ndegheselle/Fantoche-automation/Automation/readme.md

 - Show actual / history queue with state
 - List of "allowed"  and last instance state
 - Can resolve a task based on it's type and select the correct way to execute it
+- Keep realtime data (data that make sense only if the worker is up) and all the rest in the mongodb database

 # Data contract and separation of concern